microsoft/MixedReality-WebRTC/examples/TestReceiveAV/README.md

  A web socket connection is used to exchange the SDP offer and answer as well as ICE candidates.
 The web socket connection will only work if listening port on the test application can be accessed by the browser.
 It should work correctly if both are on the same development machine or local network.

  A PKCS12 archive file which contains an X509 certificate with a common name of "localhost" and a private key is required.
 The archive file is needed for the web socket server and is suitable for use when the web socket connection is between a browser and the test application running on the same machine.
-The instructions use to generate the certificate using openssl are below:
+The instructions use to generate the certificate using openssl are below.

+ In the steps below the `openssl pkcs12 -export` step asks for a password.
+The example program assumes a blank password is set.

  ````
-openssl req -config req.conf -x509 -newkey rsa:4096 -keyout private/localhost.pem -out localhost.pem -nodes -days 3650
+openssl req -config req.conf -x509 -newkey rsa:4096 -keyout localhost_key.pem -out localhost.pem -nodes -days 3650
-openssl pkcs12 -export -in localhost.pem -inkey private/localhost.pem -out localhost.pfx -nodes
+openssl pkcs12 -export -in localhost.pem -inkey localhost_key.pem -out localhost.pfx -nodes

-openssl req -config req.conf -x509 -newkey rsa:2048 -keyout winsvr19-test-key.pem -out winsvr19-test.pem -nodes -days 3650
-openssl pkcs12 -export -in winsvr19-test.pem -inkey winsvr19-test-key.pem -out winsvr19-test.pfx -nodes
 ````

 An example req.conf file contents:

 ````